Gaudiya Vaishnavism: Gaudiya and other Vaishnava schools

 "O most munificent incarnation!
 You are Krishna Himself appearing as Sri Krishna Caitanya Mahaprabhu.
 You have assumed the golden colour of Srimati Radharani, and You are widely distributing pure love of Krishna.
 We offer our respectful obeisances unto You."

 Although this viewpoint outside of the Gaudiya tradition was disputed, Chaitanya's followers prove it by pointing at verses throughout the Puranic literatures as evidence to support this claim.
 Evidences such as the Krishna-varnam verse SB 11.5.32 have many interpretations by scholars, including Sridhara Svami who is accepted as authority by Mahaprabhu himself.

-Theological sources

-Gaudiya Vaishnava theology is prominently expounded by Jiva Goswami in his Sat-sandarbhas, which are six elaborate treatises on various aspects of God.
-Other prominent Gaudiya Vaishnava theologians include his uncles, Rupa Gosvami, the author of Sri Bhakti-rasamrta-sindhu, and Sanatana Gosvami, the author of Hari-bhakti-vilasa, Visvanatha Chakravarti, the author of Sri Camatkara-candrika and Baladeva Vidyabhushana, author of Govinda Bhashya.

-Jiva Gosvami frequently references Sridhara Swami, particularly quoting from Sridhara Swami's commentary on the Bhagavata Purana (Bhavartha-dipika), throughout the Sat-sandarbhas.
-In the Catuhsutri section of the Paramatma-sandarbha, Jiva Gosvami references Ramanuja's commentary on Brahma Sutras.

 Modern Gaudiya Vaishnava societies

 The strictly centralized form of church-type organization and the idea that one has to be an unconventional (uttama) spiritual master introduced by the reformer Bhaktisiddhanta Sarasvati and his Gaudiya Math were not characteristic of the traditional Gaudiya Vaishnavism with its hereditary brahmins-goswamis and family teachers (kula gurus).
 Much of the Gaudiya Vaishnava community in India remained committed to the unreformed and loosely organized tradition.
 Many modern organisations are independent branches of the tree of the Gaudiya Math.